smhtut/Query-Helper/README.md

 - JDK 1.8+

 User Manual
-- Download and click a "Query Helper".jar which is a runnable jar file.
+- Download and click a "Query_Helper_Version_1.2".jar which is a runnable jar file.

 Short cut
 - Ctrl + f = Formula Text